DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 Use the `SortingState`, `LocalSorting` and `TableHeaderRow` plugins to set up a Grid with simple static sorting.

-Set the `TableHeaderRow` plugin's `allowSorting` property to true to enable changing the sorting criteria in the header row.
+Set the `TableHeaderRow` plugin's `showSortingControls` property to true to enable changing the sorting criteria in the header row.

 ## Uncontrolled Mode